 “How will Washington County remember us?” asked Merle Elliott, a businessman and community leader.
-This question began the need and interest of creating a community foundation.
-Mr. Elliott described a community foundation as “a permanent institution that will serve our community for many generations to come.”
-Describing the benefits of giving to a community foundation verses giving directly to a nonprofit organization, Mr. Elliott said, “In survival mode, it’s easy for an organization to invade its pot of money to pay for operating expenses.
+This question began the need and interest of creating a community foundation in Washington County.
+Mr. Elliott described the benefits of giving to a community foundation verses giving directly to a nonprofit organization saying, “In survival mode, it’s easy for an organization to invade its pot of money to pay for operating expenses.
 But a community foundation commits to the notion that it won’t be invaded…When money comes to us, we’re responsible for it, and it doesn’t get used except for the way intended.
 If you give to a community foundation, that money will be there.”

 Early 90’s: The idea of a community foundation in Washington County gained local commitment and enthusiasm.
 Michael G. Day, a local elder law attorney with training in estate planning, became a catalyst to help the effort stay on track.
 Mr. Day began speaking to local groups and clubs as well as meeting privately with key individuals to ask for their support and help.

 1997: Although almost a decade had passed from conception to birth, the Community Foundation finally launched in November 1997 during National Community Foundations Week.
 Mr. Elliott became the first chairman of the board.
-The new Foundation had nearly $100,000 in assets at the time and planned to make grants to local nonprofits once its unrestricted endowment reached $500,000.
-Robert Kenney volunteered much of his time as one of the trustees and then accepted minimal pay as the organization’s first part-time director.
+The new Community Foundation had nearly $100,000 in assets at the time and planned to make grants to local nonprofits once its unrestricted endowment reached $500,000.

 1998: The Foundation granted almost $19,000 to 32 local nonprofit organizations during its first year of operation.
 The Foundation also had assets of $200,000.

-2000: The People’s Choice Awards began as the Foundation’s signature event.
-This annual event honors Washington County’s volunteer heroes.
+2000: The People’s Choice Awards begin as the Foundation’s signature event honoring Washington County’s volunteer heroes.

 2001: The Maryland Community Foundation Association formed and accepted the Community Foundation of Washington County MD as a charter member.

-2003: The Community Foundation established its Unrestricted Grants with an initial amount of $25,372 awarded to six nonprofit agencies.
+2003: The Community Foundation established its unrestricted grants program with an initial amount of $25,372 awarded to five nonprofits.

-2004: The Community Foundation partnered with the John M. Waltersdorf Family and the Richard A. Henson Foundation to provide a $5 million, one-to-one match to funds raised by nonprofit agencies participating in the challenge.
-The Waltersdorf-Henson Endowment Challenge Campaign would ultimately inject $10 million into the efforts of 16 local nonprofit agencies over the next five years.
+2005: The Foundation partnered with the John M. Waltersdorf Family and the Richard A. Henson Foundation to provide a $5 million, one-to-one match to funds raised by the participating nonprofits in the challenge.
+The Waltersdorf-Henson Endowment Challenge Campaign would ultimately inject $10 million into the efforts of 16 local nonprofits over the next five years.

-- The Foundation introduced IMPACT, a publication to showcase the success of the Foundation in its first ten years and to highlight the annual report.
-As a result of its success, IMPACT has become an annual publication released during the month of November.
+2007: The Foundation introduced IMPACT, a publication to showcase its success in its first ten years.
+As a result, IMPACT has become an annual publication released during the month of November.

 2008: The Mary K. Bowman Historical and Fine Arts Trust dissolved and turned their assets of $1 million over to the Community Foundation to manage.
 Their advisory board remains intact to continue the granting process.